 - Tip 1: You become a candidate when you publicly announce and thereafter accept a contribution or make an expenditure on behalf of your candidacy.
 [Art.
 XXVIII, Sec.
 2(2) and Campaign and Political Finance Rule 1.10] - Tip 2: You must file a notarized candidate affidavit with the appropriate officer within 10 days of publicly announcing an intention to seek election or retention to public office.
 For state candidates, a personal financial disclosure is due within 10 days of filing the candidate affidavit.
 (C.R.S.
-1-45-110) - Tip 3: State candidates accepting voluntary spending limits must file the acceptance with the candidate affidavit.
+1-45-110) - Tip 3: Candidates for state offices such as Governor, Secretary of State, Treasurer, Attorney General, State Senate, State House of Representatives, State Board of Education, CU Regent, District Attorney and Regional Transportation District (RTD) file their candidate affidavit with the Secretary of State's office. - Tip 4: State candidates accepting voluntary spending limits must file the acceptance with the candidate affidavit.
 [Art.
 XXVIII, Sec.
-4(3)] - Tip 4: You remain a candidate for campaign finance purposes as long as your committee is open.
+4(3)] - Tip 5: Candidates for county offices such as County Clerk and Recorder, Assessor, County Treasurer, Sheriff, Coroner and Surveyor file their candidate affidavit with the county clerk and recorder's office of their county. - Tip 6: Candidates for school board file their candidate affidavit with the county clerk and recorder's office of their residence.
+Candidates for special district file their candidate affidavit with the county clerk and recorder of the county in which the district court having jurisdiction over the special district pursuant to section 32-1-303 C.R.S. is located. - Tip 7: You remain a candidate for campaign finance purposes as long as your committee is open.
 [Art.
 XXVIII, Sec.
-2(2)] - Tip 5: All unexpended contributions to candidate committees to be used in a subsequent election are treated as political party contributions to the candidate committee and may not exceed 20% of the applicable spending limit for that office.
+2(2)] - Tip 8: All unexpended contributions to candidate committees to be used in a subsequent election are treated as political party contributions to the candidate committee and may not exceed 20% of the applicable spending limit for that office.
 [Art.
 XXVIII, Sec.
 3(3)(d) and (e)]